cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
- - Clean up Temp Directory
+ - Clean up Temp Directory - keep list of temporary files, try delete on launch/close
- - Settings file switching or/and settings file selection on launch
+ - Settings file on launch: Recent File List, Validate Selected File
+ - How to do app version in this situation - app version needs to show in the title bar, write on launch to events
+ - Clean up the main window - split out context - consider creating a control?
  - Sorting needs better visual indicators
  - Folder Name in Lists needs to open in Explorer when clicked
  - Revisit og and dublin metadata - reference site not code and is it used correctly?
 Other tags that could be included?